JoseALermaIII/clashcallerbot-reddit/README.md

+# ClashCallerBot-reddit
-Have you tried using the clash caller website only to have someone go rogue on you and mess everything up?
+Have you tried using the Clash Caller website only to have someone go rogue and break everything?
-Does no one stick to what they called or do they forget what they called?
+Does no one stick to what they called, or do they forget what they called?

 ClashCallerBot is here to help keep everything in reddit.
 Clans can start a war thread and participants can call their bases on their own.
-ClashCallerBot will let them know that they need to attack before they lose their spot.
+ClashCallerBot will remind them that they need to attack before their spot reopens.

 For more information (like usage, and setting up your own bot), head to the [Wiki](../../wiki/).